Phenomenological constraints on light mixed sneutrino dark matter scenarios: Model

 \section{Model}

 Here, we briefly review the mixed sneutrino model with lepton number conservation, which is proposed in \cite{ArkaniHamed:2000bq}.
-In this model, in addition to the usual MSSM matter contents, three generations of right-handed neutrinos $\nu_{Ri}$ (sneutrinos $\tilde{\nu}_{Ri}$) are introduced.
+In this model, in addition to the usual matter content of the Minimal Supersymmetric Standard Model (MSSM), three generations of right-handed neutrinos $\nu_{Ri}$ (sneutrinos $\tilde{\nu}_{Ri}$) are introduced.
 Here, $i=1,2,3$ denote the generation.
-As a result, Dirac neutrino Yukawa interactions, soft right-handed sneutrino mass terms and soft trilinear couplings among the left-handed slepton doublet $\widetilde L_i$, $\widetilde N_i$ and the Higgs doublet with hyper charge $Y=1/2$, $H_u$, which gives mass to the up-type quarks and Dirac neutrinos are added to the usual MSSM Lagrangian.
+As a result, Dirac neutrino Yukawa interactions, soft right-handed sneutrino mass terms and soft trilinear couplings among the left-handed slepton doublet $\widetilde \ell_i$, $\widetilde \nu_{Ri}$ and the Higgs doublet with hypercharge $Y=1/2$, $h_u$, which gives mass to the up-type quarks and Dirac neutrinos are added to the usual MSSM Lagrangian.
 The newly introduced soft terms are given by

 where ${m}^2_{\widetilde{N_i}}$ are soft right-handed sneutrino mass parameters, and $A_{\widetilde\nu_i}$ are trilinear sneutrino $A$-parameters.
 In order to avoid lepton flavor violation, we have assumed that these soft parameters are diagonal in generation space.
 Majorana neutrino mass terms and corresponding right-handed sneutrino bilinear terms are prohibited due to lepton number conservation.